 Raw beets are an excellent source of folates.
 It contains about 109 µg/100 g of this vitamin (Provides 27% of RDA).
 However, prolong cooking may significantly deplete its level in food.
 Folates are necessary for DNA synthesis within the cells.
 When given during the peri-conception period, folic acid can help prevent neural tube defects in newborns.

 Fresh tubers contain small amounts of vitamin-C, however, its top greens are rather excellent sources of this vitamin.
 100 g of beet greens provide 30 mg or 50% of RDA.
-Vitamin C is one of the powerful natural antioxidants, which helps the human body scavenge deleterious free radicals one of the reasons for cancer development.
+Vitamin C is one of the powerful natural antioxidants, which helps the human body scavenge harmful free radicals one of the reasons for cancer development.

 Additionally, its top greens are an excellent source of carotenoids, flavonoid anti-oxidants, and vitamin A; contain these compounds several times more than that in the roots.
 Vitamin-A is required to maintain healthy mucus membranes and skin and is essential for vision.
 Consumption of natural vegetables rich in flavonoids helps to protect from lung and oral cavity cancers.

 Further, the root composes of moderate levels of potassium.
 100 g fresh root hold 325 mg or 7% of daily requirements.
 Potassium lowers heart rate and regulates metabolism in the cells by countering detrimental effects of sodium.